erikjuhani/umbrellajs/packages/machine/README.md

   actions: {
     // We use the key of the state to define dictionary of actions for that particular state
     light: {
+      // First parameter is a hook-like function that returns the current
+      // state and a setState function for state mutation
-      // First parameter is for payload if we want to provide external data to
+      // Second parameter is for payload if we want to provide external data to
       // decide what the next state should be.
-      // Second parameter is a hook-like function that returns the current
-      // state and a setState function for state mutation
-      switch: (_payload, useState) => {
+      switch: (useState) => {
         // state variable holds current state `{ light: State.Off }`
         const [state, setState] = useState();